 Fuel responsibly.
 Consider using a premium grade fuel instead of standard diesel when filling up.
 This may improve your mileage and save you trips to the gas station on the job.
 It also may be worth waking up a little earlier to fill up before your road trip, and pump at a low fuel level.

-If you have questions about fueling up as an owner-operator, contact Crossroads Leasing & Finance, LLC.
+If you have questions about fueling up as an owner-operator, contact Crossroads Equipment Lease & Finance.